dpalwallet/DPalWallet/README.md

 - Why notice error when i send ?

-  Network error or used unconfirmed utxo (it have some limit at Doge node when use unconfirmed utxo), and Because of wallet is chrome based we dont tend to make a tx queue.
+  Network error or used unconfirmed utxo (it have some limit at Doge node when use unconfirmed utxo), and Because of wallet is chrome based we dont tend to make a tx sender queue (maybe release later if complain too many).

 - Can the mnemonic be imported into other wallets for recovery?